bdevans/DPE/README.md

 0. Install Python >= 3.6.
 1. Add this folder to your `PYTHONPATH`.
 2. Install the requirements using one of the provided requirements files:
-   1. If you use another Python distribution: `pip3 install -r requirements.txt`.
+   1. If you use a standard Python distribution: `pip3 install -r requirements.txt`.
    2. Or, if you use Anaconda: `conda env create -f environment.yml`.
 Then run `source activate dpe` to activate the environment.

 This should take approximately 1-2 minutes to complete, depending on the speed of your internet connection and the number of dependencies already satisfied.